davidmfinol/davidmfinol.github.io/gameci-3_linuxbuild.md

 df -h
 ```

-For additional details about Android builds, refer to [the GameCI Android docs](https://game.ci/docs/github/deployment/android).
+For additional details about Android builds and deployment, refer to [the GameCI Android docs](https://game.ci/docs/github/deployment/android).

 ## iOS

 Building for iOS is a 2-stage process: This `Build with Linux` job is the first stage, but the second stage requires a macOS runner.
 This job generates an Xcode project, which is uploaded as an artifact to be used in [GameCI 5: Build and Deploy with MacOS](gameci-5_mac.html).

-For additional details about iOS builds, refer to [the GameCI iOS docs](https://game.ci/docs/github/deployment/ios).
+For additional details about iOS builds and deployment, refer to [the GameCI iOS docs](https://game.ci/docs/github/deployment/ios).

 ## StandaloneLinux64